This global simulation invites you to use currently available technology to

-Both onshore and offshore wind power systems accounted for approximately 16% of renewable capacity and 4% of the total global electricity production in 2016 (WEO 2018).
-The default wind power share in 2100 is set to 9% and an increase up to 36% is considered reasonable (WEO 2018).
-Wind levels are not constant over time, so the simulation assumes that the electricity distribution system has sufficient storage capacity to compensate for variability.
-The simulation assumes that wind power, with a carbon intensity of 11 gCO2 eq/kWh, can directly substitute electricity from fossil fuels (NREL 2018).
+Both onshore and offshore wind power systems accounted for approximately 16% of renewable capacity and of the total global electricity production in 2016 (WEO 2018).
+The default wind power share in 2050 is set to and an increase up to is considered reasonable (WEO 2018).

+In 2017, there were 29 countries with operative nuclear plants that produced 2637 TWh, which is about of the world’s electricity (WEO 2018, Drawdown N 2019).
 Using nuclear technology as an electricity source tends to be complicated.
-On the one hand it is a technology that can help supply the world with electricity while avoiding the emissions that drive climate change, easing the energy transition substantially (WEO 2018, Drawdown N 2019).
+On the one hand it is a technology that can help supply the world with electricity while avoiding the emissions that drive climate change, easing the energy transition substantially (WEO 2018), Drawdown N 2019).
 On the other hand, public acceptance can be an issue due to concerns with tritium releases, abandoned uranium mines, mine-tailings pollution, and radiative waste, among others (Drawdown N 2019).
-As a result of these complications, many experts predict that nuclear growth will be limited in the future, so the default nuclear power share in 2100 is set to 9% (WEO 2018).
-However, an increase up to 17% is still considered reasonable (WEC 2016).
+As a result of these complications, many experts predict that nuclear growth will be limited in the future, so the default nuclear power share in 2050 is set to (WEO 2018).
+However, an increase up to is still considered reasonable (WEC 2016).

+Nuclear plants use fission of atoms.
+This splitting of atomic nuclei releases energy, which is used to heat water and power steam turbines to generate electricity.
+Current nuclear technology employs uranium fission reactors, so this simulation does not include alternative nuclear fuels such as thorium, which are still in development.
 This simulation assumes that nuclear power can directly substitute coal power.
 Nuclear electricity has a carbon intensity of 16 gCO2 eq/kWh; however, unlike other alternative electricity sources most of the emissions are from fuel processing and decommissioning stages of operation rather than manufacturing and installation (Sathaye 2011, Warner 2012).

 Different types of geothermal electricity production include steam-driven or binary cycle plants.
-Less than 10 percent of the planet contains prime geothermal conditions (Drawdown G 2019).
+Less than 10% of the planet contains prime geothermal conditions (Drawdown G 2019).
 Geothermal is reliable, abundant and efficient, in part because it can take place at all hours and under almost all weather conditions (Drawdown G 2019).
 Upfront costs like drilling are expensive, but the heat source itself is free (Drawdown G 2019).

-In 2017 global electricity generation from geothermal electricity was approximately 85 TWh making up less than 1% of the electricity generation mix (WEO 2018).
-The default geothermal electricity share in 2100 is set to 1% and an increase up to 5% of electricity shares is considered reasonable (WEO 2018, Drawdown G 2019).
-The carbon intensity of geothermal is 37 gCO2 eq/kWh and accounts for implementation of the energy resource (NREL 2018).
+In 2017 global electricity generation from hydroelectricity was approximately 4109 TWh, making up the highest share of renewable electricity options in the overall mix at (WEO 2018).
+The default hydroelectricity share in 2050 is set to due to experts expecting solar and wind to dominate shares in the near future.
+However, an increase up to of electricity shares is considered reasonable (WEO 2018, Drawdown H 2019).

 Large hydroelectric dams produce huge amounts of electricity and are reliable, but they must be installed on a suitable river and have significant impacts to keep in mind (Drawdown H 2019)(IRENA 2018).
 Hydroelectric dams occupy large amounts of natural and human habitat, affect water movement and quality, sediment patterns, and fish migration.
 (Drawdown H 2019) Smaller run-of-river technologies are placed within a free-flowing river or stream without creating a reservoir,however this introduces variability as the flow of rivers depends on seasons and weather patterns (Drawdown H 2019).
 While run-of-river technologies have the potential to impact the surrounding environment, careful design and installation can ensure that is ecologically sound (Drawdown H 2019).